Black Pearl: On Stranger Tides

-After Blackbeard's death, Jack regains the Pearl in a bottle, and Gibbs fills a large sack with the bottles of other fallen ships from Queen Anne's Revenge; as the film concludes, Jack states that he is aware of a way of getting the Pearl back to full size, but it will require "a crossbow, an hourglass, three goats, one of [them] must learn to play the trumpet, whilst the other one goes like this" to which Gibbs says he knows someone who owns a goat and Sparrow replies "good and I can go like this" ("this" being a wiggling of the fingers).
-Barbossa also claims Blackbeard's ship, sword and surviving crew after Blackbeard's demise.
+Before Blackbeard's death at the Fountain, Sparrow sent Gibbs to retrieve the Pearl, though Gibbs fills a large sack with the bottles of other fallen ships from Queen Anne's Revenge.
+As the film concludes, Jack suggests a way of getting the Pearl out of the bottle and back to full size, but it will require "a crossbow, an hourglass, three goats, one of [them] must learn to play the trumpet, whilst the other one goes like this" to which Gibbs says he knows someone who owns a goat and Sparrow replies "good and I can go like this" ("this" being a wiggling of the fingers).
+Meanwhile, Barbosa was made captain of the Queen Anne's Revenge and holds the Sword of Triton.

-Dead Men Tell No Tales
+Dead Men Tell No Tales (Also called Salazar's Revenge)

+The Black Pearl appears once again in the fifth installment of the movie franchise, which takes place over 20 years after At World's End and about one year after On Stranger Tides.
+It is first seen as a ship in a bottle, still kept in Captain Jack Sparrow's possession.
+According to Hector Barbossa, who still believes the Pearl to be sunk, Blackbeard's attack on the Black Pearl was revealed to have happened "five winters ago."

-The Black Pearl appears in what was the fifth installment of the movie franchise in its original form (as the Wicked Wench).
-The Wicked Wench makes its appearance during a sequence where Captain Armando Salazar is reminiscing about how and when he first met Jack Sparrow.
-In the flashback, the Wicked Wenchs helmsman is a young Jack Sparrow.
-While being chased by Salazar's ship the Silent Mary into unknown water, the crew of the Wicked Wench throw ropes around nearby reefs off the port side and use the rigging to slingshot the ship into the opposite direction.
+A flashback sequence features a pirate ship with the name Wicked Wench on the stern, although it was never made clear whether or not the pirate ship was an older version of the Black Pearl or if the two ships were one and the same vessel.
+In the flashback, as reminisced upon by Spanish Royal Navy Captain Armando Salazar, the Silent Mary attacked pirate ships in battle, during which Captain Morgan died aboard the Wicked Wench, giving captaincy to young "Jack the Sparrow".
+Sparrow outmaneuvers Salazar while being chased into the Devil's Triangle, in which the crew of the Wicked Wench throw ropes around nearby reefs off the port side and use the rigging to slingshot the ship in the opposite direction.
 Jack steers the ship through the reef, saving the crew and the ship by changing the ship's course at the last second.
-Afterward, on the deck of the Wicked Wench, the crew rewards Sparrow with "tribute" and bestow Jack with his famous hat and other personal effects.
-They make Jack a captain on the deck of the ship.
-We also learn Jack also got the name "Sparrow" by taunting Salazar, "chirping like a sparrow" from the crow's nest of the Wench.
+Afterward, on the deck of the Wicked Wench, the crew rewards Sparrow with "tribute" and bestows Jack with his famous hat and other personal effects.
+But unbeknownst to Jack, Salazar and the crew of the Silent Mary became undead ghosts waiting to be freed to seek revenge.